timemates/rrpc-kotlin-docs/Writerside/topics/Compatibility-with-ProtoBuf.md

     - Supported through Kotlin primitives, but nullable.
 This approach may be reconsidered in future updates (until 1.0).

 5. **Custom Options**:
-    - Supported, provided the type is not `bytes`.
-Other types for custom options are handled.
-6. **Default Values**:
-    - Supported only for options.
-Default values for other fields are not managed as it's not supported by protobuf 3.
+    - Supported all types, except `google.protobuf.Any`.

-7. **Generated Protos**:
+6**Generated Protos**:
     - Protos generated from `.proto` files are supported similarly to user-defined protos.

 For features not supported or additional requirements, please [open an issue](https://github.com/timemates/rrpc/issues/new/choose) to discuss potential support or contributions.
 This will help us understand and potentially address your use cases.

-You may also want to learn more about options and how they're handled [here](ProtoBuf-Options.md).
+You may also want to learn more about options and how they're handled [here](Kotlin-ProtoBuf-Options.md).